Flank/flank-dashboard/metrics/web/docs/features/update_flutter_version/01_update_flutter_version_design.md

   * `project_group_dialog_test.dart`.

-* Add checkout that the `State` is still present in the widget tree before using `BuildContext` inside async functions in accordance with [use_build_context_synchronously](https://dart-lang.github.io/linter/lints/use_build_context_synchronously.html) lint rule.
+* Add checkout that the `State` is still present in the widget tree before using `BuildContext` inside async functions in accordance with the [use_build_context_synchronously](https://dart-lang.github.io/linter/lints/use_build_context_synchronously.html) lint rule.
 For example:
   ```dart
   Future<void> asyncFunction() async {
     if (mounted) {